jegj/att/README.md

     att start [FLAGS/OPTIONS] [<task_name>]

 FLAGS:
     -o, --only-create            No start timer on this task

 OPTIONS:
-    -i, --initial-time <time>    Set initial time on the task.
+    -s, --start-time   <time>    Set start time to the task.
-    -f, --final-time <time>      Set final time on the task.
+    -e, --end-time     <time>    Set end time on the task.
+    -d, --description  <desc>    Set description on the task.

 ARGS:
     <task_name>    Task's name or code